-Welcome to Gender Studies!
+Welcome to Gender Studies

 The Gender Studies program is part of the College of Humanities and Social Sciences.
 We are happy to speak with you about any questions you may have about the program or issues related to gender.
-We look forward to hearing from you!

 “Minoring in Women’s Studies has been one of the best decisions I’ve made in my time at college.
 What I love about the program is that there’s so much more than just “women’s problems”.
 I feel like there’s so much I’ve learned about that I would never have been able to understand until I started taking these classes.
 The program creates students that are incredibly well-rounded, with the ability to better understand information about the world around them.”